How to Fix an ATV that Won't Turn Off

 Step 2.
 Push on the rim of the storage box a little and it should drop straight down.

 Step 3.
-From behind the plastic you can see in the photo above, insert the key-end of the switch assembly into its opening.
-There is a notch on the switch.
+From behind the plastic, insert the key-end of the switch assembly into its opening.
+There's a notch on the switch.
 Make sure it aligns with the cutout for the notch in the switch opening shown below.

 Step 4.
 Hand-tighten the lock ring, then use a set of channel locks to get it snug.
 Don't over-tighten it.
 They're plastic threads and you'll strip them easily if you do.

 Step 5.
-Next, thread the plug end of the cable up from behind the plastic and into the bay with the electronics.
+Thread the plug end of the cable up from behind the plastic and into the bay with the electronics.

 Step 6.
-Then, reconnect the new switch into the electrical system.
-You can see it connected in the image below.
+Reconnect the new switch into the electrical system.